gkellogg/gkellogg.github.io/_posts/2015-04-18-implementing-csv-on-the-web.md

 The second column has It's own `aboutUrl` (**"aboutUrl": "#location-{GID}"**), meaning that the _subject_ for triples for this column are different than the _default subject_.

-The last three columns are _virtual columns_, as they don&#8217;t correspond to data actually in the CSV; these are used for injecting information into the row.
+The last three columns are _virtual columns_, as they don't correspond to data actually in the CSV; these are used for injecting information into the row.
 When fully processed, the following RDF is created (again, in minimal mode):

     @base <http://w3c.github.io/csvw/examples/tree-ops.csv> .
     @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .